Looks aside, Afghan Hound enthusiasts describe this dog as both aloof and comical.

 Intelligence, Temperament and Personality Traits of the Afghan Hound

-The Afghan Hound is basically good for a single person or for a single-dog family.
+The Afghan Hound is good for a single person or a single-dog family.

 Do not look for this hound to eagerly greet your guests.
 More likely, he will offend them by being indifferent to their presence.

 While some hounds may bark when a stranger approaches or comes inside the home, this dog does not make a good watchdog.

 The Afghan Hound is an independent thinker, making him a challenge to train.
 Food does not motivate him.
 He also does not have a strong desire to please.

 Rough handling can cause this dog to become withdrawn or mildly antagonistic.

 Patience, kindness, and gentle handling work best with this dog.
 You must also understand that there will be moments when he will just refuse to cooperate.

 The Afghan Hound’s self-sufficient nature and big size make him most suitable as an adult companion.

 He is not likely to want to follow around and play with children.
 Children’s noises and clumsy movements can startle him.